-Tenants across England can get up to £77,900 off the cost of buying their council home through the scheme, with the coalition government promising to replace each council property that is sold with new affordable social housing.
+Tenants across England can get up to £77,900 off the cost of buying their council home through the scheme.
 The maximum discount in London is £103,900.

 Who qualifies for a Right to Buy discount?